What is the difference between DBE, MBE, and WBE Certification?

 Is there a cost to the applicant for the certification process?

-No. The only cost associated with certification is for notarizing the application and the cost of postage.
+No. The only cost associated with certification is for notarizing the application.

 My firm is an out-state business and currently seeking work in Illinois; can my firm be certified as a DBE in Illinois?